 The listing broker on the deal Ryan Serhant -- who is also the bestselling author of Sell It Like Serhant and star of Bravo’s Million Dollar Listing New York -- told Forbes that tokenizing will be beneficial and a better alternative to both developers and investors alike.
 Although the New York market is strong, it can take some time to sell the property for the right price in a new construction building according to him.
 He said the method of using blockchain to tokenize and sell property can remove "unruly pressure of traditional bank financing" and this is better for all stakeholders.

 He says tokenization is "paving the way for a new forefront in real estate development.”

-The partners are hoping that use of blockchain will not only allow smaller-scale investors to dip into real estate investments, but also use of blockchain will help digitize the market and create more transparent process.
+The partners are hoping that the use of blockchain will not only allow smaller-scale investors to dip into real estate investments but also the use of blockchain will help digitize the market and create a more transparent process.

 CEO of Propellr Todd Lippiatt told Forbes that traditional securities structures and issuance frameworks have not evolved in a long time and blockchain can solve the "information asymmetry" that hinders the market potential for liquidity.
 He added that with "proper discipline and respect" the "future is bright" for tokenized securities.

-The tokenization structure was published in the The Two Token Waterfall framework, which can be applied for a broad spectrum of assets in real world and has the potential to improve liquidity of private securities while ensuring transparency.
+The tokenization structure was published in The Two Token Waterfall framework, which can be applied for a broad spectrum of assets in the real world and has the potential to improve the liquidity of private securities while ensuring transparency.

 Many other real estate professionals are of the opinion that blockchain will disrupt real estate even as platforms continue to evolve to facilitate tokenized real estate transactions and purchase of or investment in real estate with cryptocurrencies and tokens.
-For instance, Propy,a platfrom that brings together buyers, sellers, brokers, and agents in real estate creates decentralized title registry.
+For instance, Propy, a platform that brings together buyers, sellers, brokers, and agents in real estate creates a decentralized title registry.